Discrete one-dimensional coverage process on a renewal process: Proofs of the results

 \end{proof}

 Once we get a lower bound for $\P(\mathcal{A})$, the proof of Proposition \ref{coro:2} follows the same lines as the proof of Proposition \ref{coro:1}.
-The point is that it is much more tricky to get a useful lower bound in general.
-We now present such a lower bound in Lemma \ref{lem:concentration1}, whose proof, rather lengthy, is given in the next subsection.
+However, it is trickier to get a useful lower bound in general.
+We present such a lower bound in Lemma \ref{lem:concentration1}, whose proof, rather lengthy, follows essentially the same arguments of the concentration inequalities obtained in \citeasnoun{chazottes/collet/kulske/regig/2007}.
+However, there are some slight differences which are of substantial importance and make the relation less explicit, thus, we will give the proof in Appendix \ref{sec:concentration}.
+Before stating the lemma, we need to introduce a coupling of renewal sequences starting from different delays.
+For any pair of integers $i,j\ge 0$, we will denote by $(\tilde{\boldsymbol\xi}^{(i)},\tilde{\boldsymbol\xi}^{(j)})$ a coupling between two renewal processes with the same inter-arrival distribution, one with a delay of size $i$ and the other with a delay of size $j$.
+It is convenient to define this coupling as a coordinate-wise function of a coupling $(\tilde{\boldsymbol\zeta}^{(i)},\tilde{\boldsymbol\zeta}^{(j)})$ of their backward recurrence time chains on $\N$ \cite[3.3.1]{meyn/tweedie/2009} with common transition matrix $Q$